fab514/playground/packages/01-types/types.md

 - ** is to the power of, so 10 ** 2 =100.
 - If a number goes too high or two low where the computer does understand it will bring back infinity or -infinity. (these will both be defined as true numbers when using typeof)
 - NaN (Not a Number) If you try to use operations with something that is not a number you will see NaN. {ex.
 10 / 'dog' = NaN}.
 When using the command typeof NaN it will however be listed as a number.
+# Null and Undefined
+- two types of variables that stand for nothing.
+## undefined
+- If you create a variable but is not set to a value when you try to access it will be shown as undefined (or not yet defined).
+- Unlike undefined which is a created variable, trying to access something that has not been made into a variable will cause a reference error.
+## Null
+- Is a variable that is set to null (which means nothing).
+- {const somethingnull = null}